MJingv/gogogo/dic2.md

 - there *isn't* more beautiful warm feeling than loving someone deeply
 - until of course, you realize *it's* *one-sized*, and no matter how far away we wish to run from *unrequited*  love the *truth* is, sometimes we're not everyone's a cup of tea
-- when we try to close to someone who doesn't like us *back*,we might just think *they're* *imagining* that we like them and hope we *aren't*
+- when we try to close to someone who doesn't like us *back*,*they* might just think *they're* *imagining* that we like them and hope we *aren't*
-- when that happens ,realizing where you stands can be helpful both of you, it can avoid *awkward* conversation and fear for help
+- when that happens ,realizing where you stand can be helpful both of you, it can avoid *awkward* conversation and *free* you of *false* help
-- keep watching to learn about some senses,they might not be in to you
+- keep watching to learn about some *signs*,they might not be into you
-- the missing rude book
+- the missing  *rulebook*
-- trying to figure out if someone likes us,often lay uncertainty
+- trying to figure out if someone likes us,often *ends in*  uncertainty
-- dip down you might feel they don't like you,but when they smile at you,your heart just smiles
+- *deep* down you might feel they don't like you,but when they smile at you,and your heart just *melt*
-- once again,you don't know what to think,even though someone would say the plan is cool is sn of affection,sometimes,the meaning of this confusing ,behavior actually means the opposite
+- once again,you don't know what to think,even though some would say the *playing it* cool is *sing* of affection,sometimes,the meaning of this confusing ,behavior actually means the *opposite*
-- professor of psychology enuor ml,explained how being the one would reject someone is a tough job
+- professor of psychology *neuroscience* ml,explained how being the one *who* reject someone is a tough job
 - love songs and romantic movies give us guideline on how to act when we're in love ,but nobody said anything about how to reject someone nicely
-- that's why if your crush hope you don't like them romantic,it might send signals
+- that's why if your crush hope you don't like them *romantically*,it might send *mixed* signals
-- maybe they act cool and interested disberry you force hope ,but later they don't want to see ruder cool ,so they soft the alphabet
+- maybe they act *cold* and *uninterested* *to spare* you *false* hope ,but later they don't want to *seem rude or cruel*,so they soft *up a bit*
-- the best way to tell for sure is watch out for some other's tell-tell sense that that they're not interested
+- the best way to tell for sure is watch out for some other  *telltale* *signs* that they're not interested
-- goes town
+- *ghost-town*
-- are your consistently rock your brain to come up with the prefect text to send their way
+- are your *constantly* *wracking* your brain to come up with the prefect text to send their way
-- a meaning to make them laugh, or romantic sound attract is way to of their feet,or thought provoke news artical to show off your inteact
+- a *meme* to make them laugh, or romantic *soundtrack*  to *sweep them off*  their feet,or a thought provoke news *article* to show off your *intellect*
-- you way with bred breath for their reply ,but all you get is the sound of cracks
+- you *wait* with *baited* breath for their reply ,but all you get is the sound of *crickets*
-- no respond,no explianation,just radio silence
+- no response,no *explanation*,just radio silence
 - friend,it seems like you've been ghosted
-- in 2021 studies psychologist ask dating up users ,why they ghost others users?
+- in 2021 studies psychologist asked, dating *apps* users ,why they ghost others users?
-- the reason for their unresponess is pretty clear,they let sth about their *pretentious* dates and ghost with * strategy* to signal their uninterested
+- the reason for their *unresponsiveness* is pretty clear,they *didn't like sth*  about their *potential* dates and ghosting was a *strategy* to signal they were uninterested
-- so if you've been left on red for long a time,it's probably a sign that there's just not that in to you
+- so if you've been left on *read* for long a time,it's probably a sign that they're just not that into you
-- to get some support,share with us your worse go story in the comments
+- to get some support,share with us your *worst* ghost story in the comments
 - small talk
-- even they do reapply ,if they hope you don't like them,their text might sound plain and dry
+- even if they do *reply* ,if they hope you don't like them,their text might sound plain and dry
-- usually according to psychologist theory self disclosure,we attend to sure about ourselves with the one we like,we tell them about our favorite bands,youtubers and hobbies,and even some deep stuff like hope and fear
+- usually according to psychologist theory self disclosure,we *tend* to *share* about ourselves with the ones we like,we tell them about our favorite bands,youtubers and hobbies,and even some deep stuff like hopes and fears
-- doc js retired fbi agent with phd in psychology,says this kind of deep conversation often increase attraction
+- doc js a retired fbi agent with a phd in psychology,says this kinds of deep conversation often increase attraction
 - but do you feel like your conversations actually lack this
-- if talking about the weather is most interesting topic you two had in while,it might be trying to keep their distance
+- if talking about the weather is the most interesting topic you two had in a while,it might be trying to keep their distance
 - silence language
 - let's not forget about none digital communication
-- if you see your crush face to face like school or work,you might still have chances right?
+- if you see your crush face to face like at school or work,you might still have chances right?
 - well,it depends
-- international consultant speaker and best sale author,ak, talked in none verbal that might tell you of they don't feel the same way
+- international consultant speaker and best sale author,ak, talked to *insider* and *revealed* some none verbal signs that might tell you if they don't feel the same way
 - for example,do they really stand or sit near you
-- do they have way look your way from more than a few seconds
+- do they *avoid*  looking your way for more than a few seconds
-- or maybe they across their arm when talking to you,while,trying to focus and fix smile
+- or maybe they cross their arms when talking to you,while,trying to focus *a fake* smile
-- even if they don't say what's the words ,their body will tell you what you need to know
+- even if they don't say it with their words ,their body will tell you what you need to know